jaqobb/message-editor/README.md

 Message Editor is a Spigot plugin that allows editing in-game messages that were previously unmodifiable, in easy and fast way.

+Click [here](https://www.spigotmc.org/resources/message-editor.82154/) to get to the project's SpigotMC page.

 ### Features

 Message Editor supports: